aflueckiger/KED2022/lectures.md

 ### Explore interactively: 1 August Speeches by Swiss Federal Councilors

-As a matter of tradition, Swiss Federal Councilors give an official speech on Swiss National Day.
+As a matter of tradition, Swiss Federal Councilors give an official speech on the Swiss National Day.
 Simon Schmid (journalist at Republik), with the collaboration of Prof. Andreas Kley (Faculty of Law, UZH), collected many of these speeches and kindly shared the resulting dataset with me.
 The collection comprises 166 speeches, which is a multiple of the publicly available [here](https://www.admin.ch/gov/de/start/dokumentation/reden/ansprachen-zum-nationalfeiertag.html).

 The interactive visualization linked below shows how the language differs between speakers of *Social Democratic Party of Switzerland* (SP) and speakers of other parties.
 The top right corner shows terms that have been frequently used by all parties.
 In contrast, the top left and the lower right corner reveal words that have been used primarily by the members of the SP and correspondingly by the centre-right parties.